higgsas/higgsas_geo_nodes_manual/docs/updates.rst

 Added boundary edge option to Marching Squares/Triangles nodes, and performance improvements

-Fixed issue with Tessellate Mesh Smooth not working corrently with Tessellate Topology Helper
+Fixed issue with Tessellate Mesh Smooth not working correctly with Tessellate Topology Helper

 New node: Set Center